 - Non-HIPAA compliant services don’t offer a BAA covered for entities.
 Some Cloud Services like iCloud and Apple fall into this category

-- They don’t provide essential integrated security services, e.g., data classification That’s why ePHI storage can’t be done through the cloud
+- Cloud services do not provide essential integrated security services, e.g., data classification, which is why ePHI storage can’t be done through the cloud

-Cloud computing services that support HIPAA compliance include Box Enterprise and Elite, G Suite, Google Drive, Dropbox Business, Microsoft OneDrive, and E5.
-However, not all cloud services are automatically HIPAA compliant.
-For example, AWS released a whitepaper titled Architecting for HIPAA Security and Compliance on Amazon Web Services that goes into detail about specific services that are HIPAA compliant and how to use the different Amazon resources to be truly HIPAA compliant architecture.
+Cloud computing providers that support HIPAA compliance include Box Enterprise and Elite, G Suite, Google Drive, Dropbox Business, Microsoft OneDrive, and E5.
+However, not all cloud services from these providers are HIPAA compliant.
+For example, AWS released a white paper titled Architecting for HIPAA Security and Compliance on Amazon Web Services that goes into detail about specific services that are HIPAA compliant.
+This white paper also detailed how to leverage different Amazon resources to build a HIPAA-compliant architecture.

 Using a cloud computing service provider is essential but special consideration must be made to whether or not it guarantees HIPAA compliance.
 That means every digital service that you’re using on the cloud must be fully vetted to meet HIPAA compliance.
 Work with a cloud partner like us to help you navigate the challenges of implementing HIPAA compliance for your tech architecture.